12VAC30-60-500. Disease management services.

 2. Access to a 24-hour nurse call line;

-3. Regularly scheduled telephonic condition management, support and referrals (for individuals identified by DMAS as having more acute or intensive health care needs); and
+3. Regularly scheduled telephonic condition management, support and referrals (for individuals identified by DMAS as having more acute or intensive health care needs);

 4. Patient health activity monitoring and providing information feedback to primary care physicians to help facilitate changes to patients' plans of care pursuant to the provision of disease management services (for individuals identified by DMAS as having more acute or intensive health care needs).